lucaspons9/financial-knowledge-graphs/README.md

    python -m src.main llm
    ```

-3. Results will be stored in sequentially numbered directories (`test_llm_prompt_1`, `test_llm_prompt_2`, etc.) in the specified results directory, with each test result in a JSON file named after the sentence ID.
+3. Results will be stored in sequentially numbered directories (`test_llm_prompt_1`, `test_llm_prompt_2`, etc.) in the `runs` directory, with each test result in a JSON file named after the sentence ID.

+### Test Results Storage

+All LLM test runs are stored in the `runs` directory by default.
+The system automatically:

+- Creates a new folder for each test run with an incremented index (e.g., `test_llm_prompt_1`, `test_llm_prompt_2`)
+- Stores individual test results as JSON files named after the sentence/document ID
+- Creates a summary.json file with metadata about the test configuration and timestamp
+- Maintains a clear, versioned history of all test runs for easy comparison and analysis

+You can customize the storage location by modifying the `results_dir` parameter in the configuration file.

 ### Running Both Tasks